 Q: When I buy a unit what paperwork should I get with it?

-A: Whether you buy a new or secondhand unit it should come with, any Guarantee, full operating instructions, a current test certificate and log book.
-If you purchase secondhand you should ask for all relevant manufacturers paperwork, previous test certificates and the current certificate.
-If there is not a current certificate you need to allow for the cost of getting a certificate in the purchase price.
+A: Whether you buy a new or secondhand unit it should come with, any Guarantee, full operating instructions, a current inspection report and log book.
+If you purchase secondhand you should ask for all relevant manufacturers paperwork, previous inspection reports and the current inspection report.
+If there is not a current inspection report you need to allow for the cost of getting a inspection report in the purchase price.
 In all cases you should be provided with the user heights and numbers of users.
-It should also state that it has been built to EN 14960 (applies to all units manufactured after March 2004)
+It should also state that it has been built to BS EN 14960 (applies to all units manufactured after March 2004)